splitice/php-x4b-api/doc/server-side/Port.md

-    "lower": "int: the numerical port (low) on the filter side", "upper": "int: the numerical port (upper) on the filter side", "protocol": "string: the protocol of the port. e.g http, ftp, tcp", "method": "string: the backend communication method of the port. e.g tunnel, vpn, rp", "server": "int: the server ID this port applies to, can be null if applies to all servers", "lease": "int: The lease ID linked to", "lb_method": "string: the LB method (default, ip_hash, least_conn)", "backend_mode": "string: the backend mode (simple, lb)", "fw": "int: ID of the Firewall Profile",
+    "lower": "int: the numerical port (low) on the filter side", "upper": "int: the numerical port (upper) on the filter side", "protocol": "string: the protocol of the port. e.g http, ftp, tcp", "domain": "string: domain name (optional) - (HTTP\/HTTPS) only", "method": "string: the backend communication method of the port. e.g tunnel or rp", "region": "int: the region ID this port applies to, can be null if applies to all service regions", "lease": "int: The lease ID linked to", "lb_method": "string: the LB method (default, ip_hash, least_conn)", "backend_mode": "string: the backend mode (simple, lb)", "fw": "int: ID of the Firewall Profile",
-    "type": "string: entry type single, range or dmz", "backend": "object: matching the syntax of the PortBackend moduley", "domain": "string: domain name (optional) - (HTTP\/HTTPS) only", "backend_protocol": "string: protocol used when communicating with the backend, ssl or default - (HTTP\/HTTPS) only", "keepalive": "int: maximum number of idle connections to keep open to the backend ready for new clients - (HTTP\/HTTPS) only"
+    "type": "string: entry type single, range or dmz", "backend": "object: matching the syntax of the PortBackend module", "backends": "array: array of the above backend", "backend_protocol": "string: protocol used when communicating with the backend, ssl or default - (HTTP\/HTTPS) only", "keepalive": "int: maximum number of idle connections to keep open to the backend ready for new clients - (HTTP\/HTTPS) only"
 }